thitruong1106/uk-online-retail-ii-analysis/README.md

 Q4 isn't just a busy period.
 The business leans heavily on holidays sales, and product mix shifts during those months.
 Its not a problem, but its something that needs planning around off.

 3. The trade-off: seasonal products crowd out regular products During Q4, holiday items dominates which pushes out the regular best seller.
-This strategy works because when sesaonal demand is strong, but creates risks if holiday sales decilne.
+This strategy works because when seasonal demand is strong, but creates risks if holiday sales decline.

 4. Opportunity
 Only four products perform consistently all year round.
 That's a small backbone.
 By finding more products that sell consistently, or giving more attention to the ones in stock, could reduce seasonal risk significantly.

 Conclusion
-The business successfully matured from an acquisition-focused startup into a retention driven business.
+The business started out focused on finding new customers, but over time, it shifted to keeping returning customers.

 Revenue growth has been stable due to the increased customer loyalty and transaction volume.